What is the Admissions Policy for ISH?

 Placement tests are designed to be suitable for particular year groups.
 If a student’s placement tests indicate that they would be better placed in a lower year, the student must complete further placement tests that are designed for that year group.

-Year groups 7 - 11 are open to students of a wide range of ability, who can indicate that they are able to follow the IB MYP curriculum, as determined by their placement tests, school reports, and details of any Special Educational Needs.
-Students will complete tests in English, their chosen Modern Foreign Language(s) and Mathematics.
+Year groups 7 - 11 are open to students of a wide range of ability, who can indicate that they are able to follow the IB MYP curriculum, as determined by their placement tests, school reports, and documentation of any additional educational needs.
+Students will complete tests in English, Dutch, their chosen Modern Foreign Language(s) and Mathematics.
 The students’ English level will determine whether they are accepted into the school as detailed below.
-The Modern Foreign Languages and Mathematics placement tests determine the level of the courses that the student will enter if accepted into the school.
+The Modern Foreign Languages and Mathematics placement tests determine the courses that the student will enter if accepted into the school.
 In addition, students who have previously studied Dutch, will complete a placement test to determine their level within this compulsory subject.

 Year 11 is the final year of the MYP programme (MYP5).
 To enter Year 11, students, as a minimum, must be able to study at the required level of the Phase 3 English Language Acquisition course.
 Students joining Year 11 before October will be expected to complete the Personal Project.
 If a student joins the school, and enters the Phase 3 English Language Acquisition class, and intends to remain at the school for the DP programme, they must demonstrate evidence that they have also continued studying another language (not necessarily at their current school) close to/at the same level as a native speaker.
 Students cannot progress into the DP programme without a Language A (language studied to the same level as a native or near-native speaker).
 This language must also be available at DP level either taught in the school or available as a Self-Taught or Tutored Language A. Please note that after April, students are not able to join Year 11.

-International Baccalaureate (IB) Diploma Programme (DP) and Career-related Programme (CP) Years 12 -13
+International Baccalaureate (IB) Diploma Programme (DP) and Career-related Programme (CP) Years 12 and 13

 Year 12 in the DP is only for students with a proven academic ability and the potential to proceed to Higher Education.
 Acceptance depends upon successful completion of the IB MYP Programme or any other comparable curriculum.
-Students must also be able to demonstrate academic performance that allows them to choose a complete DP subject package.
+Students must also be able to demonstrate academic performance that allows them to choose a complete DP subject package using English as the medium of instruction.

 Due to the nature of the programme, the entry requirements for the CP are more flexible than for the DP.
 Each application will be reviewed by the CP Coordinator who, in collaboration with other members of the CP team, will decide whether or not the programme is appropriate for the child.
 However, students will still have to meet the minimum requirements for the DP subjects they select as part of the CP.